GoldenretrieverSoft/GrBarcode/Software Requirements Specification.md

 4. For blind, Double tab is screen action.
 One tab is selected button's infomation

 ## 3.2 External Interface Requirements
-1. Target android system is Oreo(8.0)
+1. Target android system is Oreo(8.0) or higher
 2. The device needs camera for reading barcode
 3. The device needs network device for getting product data